 Daily monitoring and control processes are in place to address internal and regulatory liquidity requirements.
-The Group monitors a range of market and internal early warning indicators on a daily basis for early signs of liquidity risk in the market or specific to the Group.
+The Group monitors a range of market and internal early warning indicators daily for early signs of liquidity risk in the market or specific to the Group.
 These are a mixture of quantitative and qualitative measures including daily variation of customer balances, cash outflows, changes in primary liquidity portfolio, and changing funding costs.